What are Carbon Compounds?

-A molecule of hydrogen is composed to two H-atoms.
-The electronic configuration of H-atom is.
+A molecule of hydrogen is composed of two H-atoms.

 H-H Bond in terms of energy shells (orbits)

 The atomic number of chlorine is 17, thus there are 17 electrons in an atom of chlorine.Electronic configuration of Cl atomElectronic configuration of Ar atomChlorine atom needs one electron more to complete its octet

 Cl-Cl bond in terms of energy shell orbits

 Cl2 molecule formation

 HCl molecule formation

-The atomic number of O atom is 8.
-There are 6 electron in the valence shell of oxygen atom it needs 2 more electrons to attain the nearest stable inert gas Neon (2, 8) configuration:O2 molecule formation
+The atomic number of the O atom is 8.
+There is 6 electron in the valence shell of an oxygen atom and it needs 2 more electrons to attain the nearest stable inert gas Neon (2, 8) configuration:O2 molecule formation

 The atomic number of nitrogen is 7 and its electronic configuration is K(2), L(5).
 It needs 3 electrons more to complete its octet like noble gas neon (2, 8).